-Due to the current situation surrounding Covid-19, here is a bank of general learning resources that your child(ren) can use while they are at home.
+Due to the current situation surrounding Covid-19, here is a bank of general learning resources that children learning an instrument with HMS can use while learning at home and over the summer holidays.
 All of the resources are guaranteed to keep children's learning progressing at this challenging time.

 Engaging websites that we use in school:

 Children have their own log in and password information in the front of their home school diaries.

 https://www.topmarks.co.uk/ (Fun interactive games for a variety of subjects for use from EYFS up to Y6 - some games require Flash Player)

 https://monsterphonics.com/log-in/ (Monster Phonics founder Ingrid Dixon has allowed you to access their resources free of charge.
 Useful for children in EYFS, Y1, Y2 and Y3 and if your child has an intervention using this scheme)

 Please visit our Maths page for lots of extra websites and links to games too.
 This also includes our previous links to Maths workshops for parents and our Maths videos demonstrating the methods we use with the children in school.